MainulDip/iOS-study/SwiftLanguageTour/swift-basic-102.md

     // if the dictionary passed in the argument contains `name` property, store that in the variable, otherwise store the else block.
     // so we know the name property will never be empty when used guard let name = person["name"] else {
-        print("No name is applied, nothing will be called after this return underneth") return
+        print("No name is applied, nothing will be called after this return underneath") return
     }